cloudfoundry/summit-training-classes/operator/site/content/labs/monitoring.md

 uaac target https://uaa.bosh-lite.com --skip-ssl-validation
 ```

-Obtain a token by using the credentials from `cf.yml` found under `properties.uaa.admin.client_seret`
+Obtain a token by using the credentials from `cf.yml` found under `properties.uaa.admin.client_secret`
 ```sh
 uaac token client get admin
 ```
-Assign the scopes to the user created in a prior lab.
+Assign the groups to the user created in a prior lab.
 Use `uaac member add -h` for guidance.

 Now login to CF with the above user.
 You should be able to successfully run `cf top`.

 ## Beyond the Class